0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 Right on cue, the harassment stopped.
 The last message from the stalker was April 17th.

 We were friendly again through May.
-In June he came into town; we went to dinner and later joined up with my roommate Michael and a group of his friends.
-Gavin met Michael that night, and he met a woman named Kaylee who was part of the friend group and lived in Chicago.
-After that night, Gavin and Kaylee started texting regularly.
+In June he came into town; we went to dinner and later joined up with my roommate and a group of his friends.
+Gavin met that night, and he met a woman named ------ who was part of the friend group and lived in Chicago.
+After that night, Gavin and this friend started texting regularly.

 A few weeks later he told me he wanted something serious.
 I was honest with him: I didn't feel a romantic connection and wasn't interested in pursuing that.
 I suggested keeping things casual.
 He said no.